Barinek logo

 Lecturer

-Lecturer for Foundations of Software Engineering - a course that presents an introduction to the field of software engineering.
+Lecturer for Foundations of Software Engineering.
+A course that presents an introduction to the field of software engineering.

 View Details